Codecademy/docs/content/php/concepts/math-functions/terms/dechex/dechex.md

 - `number`: An integer to be converted to hexadecimal.

-> **Recall:** The largest unsigned integer that can be represented in PHP is `PHP_INT_MAX * 2 + 1` which is `4294967295`.
+> **Note:** The largest unsigned integer that can be represented in PHP is `PHP_INT_MAX * 2 + 1` which is `4294967295`.
 This is because PHP uses 32 bits to represent integers, and the first bit is used to represent the sign of the integer.

 ## Example